mever-team/FairBench/docs/basics/reports.md

 <button onclick="toggleCode('latex')" class="toggle-button">>></button>
-You can use the arguments of the `describe` method to only keep the string representation without printing, and to create latex tables.
+You can use the arguments to make `describe` return a string without printing, or to create latex tables.

 <div id="latex" class="code-block" style="display:none;">